seedifferently/apidocs-v4/source/includes/_oop_insurance.md

 | /oop/insurance-load-price | POST        | Loads procedure prices for a specific trading partner                                           |
 | /oop/insurance-estimate   | POST        | Returns estimated out of pocket cost and eligibility information for a given procedure          |

-Trading partners may choose to use our OOP Insurance Price Load endpoint to load their procedure prices into our system.
-Those prices will then be used by the /oop/insurance-estimate to calculate out of pocket cost.
+The /oop/insurance-load-price endpoint is used to load pricing data that is used in the /oop-insurance-estimate endpoint's calculations.

 The /oop/insurance-load-price endpoint accepts the following parameters: